samirak93/analytics/_posts/2018-05-20-Animation-and-Convex-Hull-in-Bokeh.md

 ![enter image description here](https://raw.githubusercontent.com/samirak93/analytics/gh-pages/blog_images/images/blog2/ezgif-1-0e4553e448.gif)

-To plot te convex hull, we'd need to create few more variables.
+To plot the convex hull, we'd need to create few more variables.

     team_att =all_team[all_team.team_id==1]
     team_def =all_team[all_team.team_id==2]

-We've now split the data frame to hold separate data for attacking and defending team, since we'd plot convex hull for each teams.
+We've now split the data frame to hold separate data for attacking and defending team, since we'd have to plot convex hull for each team.

-We then use numpy's vstack feature to create the below arrays.
+We then use numpy's vstack feature to create the 2 arrays.

     t1 = np.vstack((team_att[team_att.time==i].x, team_att[team_att.time==i].y)).T
     t2 = np.vstack((team_def[team_def.time == i].x, team_def[team_def.time == i].y)).T

-Again, note that the time is 0 here.
-Once we have the arrays, we use the scipy convex hull package to get the vertices of the hull.
+Once we have the arrays, we use the scipy convex hull package to get the vertices of the convex hull.

     hull=ConvexHull(t1)
     hull2= ConvexHull(t2)